-We follow the Purple Mash scheme of work at Holy Family.
-The skills in the scheme of work are broken down into Computer Science, Information Technology and Digital Literacy.
-As children progress through the school, they will develop their knowledge and skills in areas such as online safety, coding, spreadsheets and databases.
+We follow the Teach Computing scheme of work at Holy Family.
+The units in the curriculum cover: computing systems and networks; creating media; programming and data and information.
+As children progress through the school, they will develop their knowledge and skills across all areas.

 Children also have the opportunity to become digital leaders for the school, working with member of other classes to promote the importance of e-safety across the school through assemblies or campaigning.

 Both KS1 and KS2 pupils use laptops in both computing and cross-curricular lessons.
 All pupils are exposed to computing on a daily basis, with teachers using their interactive whiteboards and other computing classroom resources such as visualisers.
 We dedicate approximately one hour a week to computing, with some classes completing a double lesson every other week to explore a topic in more depth.